Mobile devices have become a vital part of our

 1- Stay Humble & Treat Others The Way You Want Yourself To Be Treated:

-Communicating with your child about social issues is the best way to make them learn fine etiquettes.
+Communicating with your child about social issues is the best way to make them learn fine etiquette.
 You can discuss cyber threats and their consequences with your children.
-Always remember, as a parent, it is your sole responsibility to teach your kids to be a better person.
+Always remember, as a parent, it is your sole responsibility to teach your kids to be better people.
 So that people who got victimized by cyber threats can believe again in humanity.

 2- Never Overlook The Importance of Privacy: